 About Madingley Hall

-This weekend course takes place at Madingley Hall, home to University of Cambridge Professional and Continuing Education (PACE).
-Built in the 16th century, Madingley Hall is a Grade 1 listed building, and is set in eight acres of landscaped gardens designed in the 18th century by ‘Capability’ Brown.
-Madingley is just four miles from the centre of Cambridge, and only 60 minutes from London, with excellent links to London airports.
+Built in the 16th century, Madingley Hall is set in eight acres of landscaped gardens designed by Capability Brown.
+Madingley is just four miles from the centre of Cambridge and 60 minutes from London, with excellent links to London airports.

-As a student you will enjoy award-winning cuisine in our elegant Dining Hall and first-rate facilities in an atmospheric and inspiring setting.
-You can choose to stay at the Hall in comfortable en suite accommodation,or attend as a non-resident.
+As a student you will enjoy award-winning cuisine in our elegant dining hall and first-rate facilities in an inspiring setting.

 Accommodation